 Drill 1-3/8 inch diameter holes using a rigid frame-mounted drill.
-Clean the hole and inject epoxy into the hole.
-Insert Grade 40 bars into the hole.
+Clean the hole, inject epoxy into the hole, and insert dowels.

-Lightly coat the free end of each smooth dowel with grease, of the type specified in Section 550.04 G.2, "Transverse Contraction Joints."
+Lightly coat the free end of each smooth dowel with grease, of the type specified in Section 550.04 G.2, "Transverse Contraction Joints".